suffolklibraries/lgc/content/collections/events/baby-loves-to-boogie-13-04.md

     content:
       -
         type: text
-        text: 'No dance experience is needed – just come ready to move, laugh and make amazing memories with your family.'
+        text: 'It’s the perfect chance to shake off those winter blues and let your family’s love of movement bloom.
+No dance experience needed – just come ready to have a blast!'
 cta: |-
   This event is organised by Dance East [https://www.danceeast.co.uk/](https://www.danceeast.co.uk/)